 10. Attach Storage Space

-One simple way you can keep your chickens safe is by using this chicken coop idea to attach secure storage space to the side of the coop.
+One simple way you can keep your chickens safe is by using this coop to attach secure storage space to the side of the coop.
 As with all of the doors, you want to make sure you use secure locks on the storage space to keep any animals out that could be interested in getting in and eating your chicken feed or other tools.

-You can attach this storage space to the side of the coop opposite of the run using this chicken coop idea.
+You can attach this storage space to the side of the coop opposite of the run using this coop.
 If you’re worried about it not being secure enough, you can put it in the run itself.
 This way, it has wire around it that any predators have to get through in order to reach the storage.
 You can put the food, water pans, cleaning supplies, hay, and extra nesting boxes in here before locking it up.

 11. Repurpose a Shed Into a Coop

-If you don’t have a chicken coop but you have a shed sitting in your yard, you can repurpose it into a secure chicken coop.
-This chicken coop idea will help you upcycle something and repurpose it into something useful.
+If you don’t have a chicken coop but you have a shed sitting in your yard, you can repurpose it into a secure coop.
+This coop idea will help you upcycle something and repurpose it into something useful.
 Since most sheds have larger doors on them, it makes getting into the coop and cleaning it out our collecting eggs easy.

-Just remember that your chickens need 10 square feet of space for every bird so they can stretch out.
+Just remember that your chickens need 10 square feet of space in the coop for every bird so they can stretch out.
 If they don’t have it, you have to ensure they can get out during the day to stretch.
 You can add nesting boxes in a stacked pattern along the wall if you don’t have a lot of space with this chicken coop idea, and hang a roosting perch or two on the top of the shed.

-A small shed is easy to convert into a nice chicken coop for a smaller flock of birds.
+A small shed is easy to convert into a nice coop for a smaller flock of birds.
 You can add nesting boxes, roosting poles, and secure it at night to keep your flock safe.